 It used to be that blogs looked like blogs and websites looked like websites.
-One could easily tell the difference between the two.
+You could easily tell blogs and websites apart.

-Then WordPress came along and changed everything.
-Now, it’s becoming more difficult to tell if a website was built with a “blogging” CMS tool like WordPress, or if it’s been built using website-building software.
-Not so much in terms of what the sites are being used for, but in terms of website design and also being able to tell what kind of web application is actually powering the site.
+Then the WordPress CMS came along and changed all this.
+Now, it’s becoming increasingly harder to tell if a site was built using “blogging” tools like WordPress, or if it’s been created using a traditional website editing application.
+Not so much in terms of what the sites are being used for, but in terms of website design and also being able to tell what’s under the surface.

-For website owners, understanding the difference between a CMS tool like WordPress and other website-building tools is huge, not so much in terms of the technical differences, but more importantly, in terms of the things that matter to most website owners, like web development costs, ease of use, ability to keep the site up-to-date, managing content, etc.
+For many website owners, understanding the difference between a Content Management System application like WordPress and other website-building tools is huge, not so much in terms of the technical differences, but more importantly, in terms of the areas that matter to most website owners, like web development costs, ease of use, ability to keep the website up-to-date, managing content, etc.

 Think about this …

-B) The same eye-catching, professional-looking website, but for a tiny fraction of the cost of getting option ”A”.
+B) The same eye-catching, professional-looking website, but for a tiny fraction of the cost of getting site ”A” built.

-If you chose site “B”, then you need to learn more about WordPress, why WordPress can be used to create an eye-catching website that will typically turn out to be far less expensive to build than websites which use other website development tools … and how to tell the two types apart!
+If you selected option ”B” above, then you need to know more about the benefits of using WordPress, why WordPress can give you a beautiful website that could turn out to be much less expensive to build than websites which use a web development tool … and how to tell the two apart!

-WordPress is the world’s leading online publishing platform and content management system (CMS).
-It is a powerful and easy-to-use CMS platform that is ideally suited for small, medium and even large businesses.
+WordPress is the world’s most popular online publishing platform and content management system (CMS).
+It is a flexible and powerful content management system that is ideally suited for all businesses and non-technical users.

-Whether your reason for having an online presence is for personal blogging or business use, WordPress is easy enough for a novice with no web design skills to use and manage, yet it offers many helpful tools that make your website more effective in terms of getting your content published, promoting visitor engagement, generating business leads and sales, enhancing your site’s capabilities, scalability, etc.
+Whether your reason for having a web site is for personal blogging or business use, WordPress is easy enough for a beginner with no programming skills to use and manage, and offers an array of helpful extensions that make your web presence extremely effective when it comes to getting your content published, promoting visitor engagement, generating business leads and sales, enhancing your site’s capabilities, etc.

-And if you don’t have a website yet, or are considering getting a website built, then wouldn’t it be great to be able to show your web developer an existing website with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get something similarly built to a smaller budget if required?
+And if you don’t have a website yet, or are considering getting one built, then wouldn’t it be great to show your web developer an existing website with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get something similarly built quite inexpensively?

-Do you need to know if your website was built using WordPress?
-Maybe you’ve come here because you’ve heard or read about all of the great benefits of using WordPress, and you’re now wondering if your site runs on the WordPress software, or some other website application.
+Do you need to know if a website was built using WordPress?
+Maybe you’ve come here because you’ve read about all of the great benefits of using WordPress, and you’re now wondering if your site was built using WordPress, or some other CMS.

 Also, have you ever looked at a competitor’s website and wondered what they’re doing to try and get better results online?